"*" indicates required fields

 But using a DRO will impact your ability to borrow money in the future.
-If you’re a property owner and want to pay off your debts without damaging your credit score, we can help sell your home quickly.
+If you’re a property owner and want to pay off your debts without damaging your credit score, we can help sell your house fast.
 If necessary, getting funds into your account in just seven days.

 There are certain criteria you need to meet to apply for a debt relief order:

 - You must owe no more than £20,000.